 Split up the pack.
 Most etiquette books tell you to split girlfriends from boyfriends, husbands from wives, best friends from best friends so they can mingle and meet someone new.

 Keep the sparks from flying.
 A good showdown might be entertaining for some, but certainly stressful for the host.
-If two guests that have strong opinions (nothing wrong with that) but can’t tolerate others’ ideas too well (not so good), perhaps sit them next to someone who is less argumentative.
+If two guests have strong opinions (nothing wrong with that) but can’t tolerate others’ ideas too well (not so good), perhaps sit them next to someone who is less argumentative.

 Have dessert elsewhere.
 In case the seating did not go too well, cut your losses and plan a buffet for dessert and then everyone sits where they want.